 - Identify and address your concerns.
 For example, if you realize that you tend to precrastinate because of perfectionism, you can tell yourself that it’s fine if your work won’t be perfect, so there’s no need to start way too early.

 - Develop self-efficacy.
-Self-efficacy is the belief in your ability to carry out the actions that you need to achieve your goals, and it can help you reduce your precrastination, for example by reducing fears that you won’t be able to complete tasks on time unless you start very early.
+Self-efficacy is the belief in your ability to perform the actions needed to achieve your goals, and it can help you reduce your precrastination, for example by reducing fears that you won’t be able to complete tasks on time unless you start very early.
 To develop self-efficacy, try to identify the various strategies that you can use to achieve your goals, and think about your ability to execute those strategies successfully.

 You can use similar techniques to stop or prevent precrastination in others (e.g., in your students if you’re a teacher, or in your employees if you’re a project manager).
 You can do this in various ways, such as by implementing those techniques on their behalf (e.g., by setting intermediate deadlines for them), or by encouraging and helping them to implement those techniques (e.g., by encouraging them to set intermediate deadlines for themselves).
 Furthermore, when doing this, it might also help to teach them what precrastination is, what causes it, and why it can be problematic, which can increase their motivation to deal with this issue, and help them understand how to do so effectively.